-A rating system is a voluntary program that goes beyond the industry minimums set forth in the standards and codes.
+A building rating system is a voluntary program that goes beyond the industry minimums set forth in the standards and codes.
 Qualified buildings attain certification at different levels after they are evaluated by inspectors representing the rating system.
+Examples include LEED, Green Globes, etc.